SharePoint 2019 New Features: A Disappointment

 I would recommend spending time and resources figuring out how to transform my business processes and customizations to work in Office 365 than putting much effort into a 2019 migration.
 I’d also use my time to understand Teams, Flow and Power Apps.

 Alternatively, SharePoint 2013 and 2016 are still amazing products and like many of us that need to stay on-premise, you should be fine creating a hybrid environment and skip the headache of moving to 2019.
 Now, if you are still in 2007 or 2010 then I would suggest moving to 2019 or the aforementioned Office 365 transformation.
-Here is a great article from Director of R&D – Heath Anderson to understand what it will take for the Office 365 transformation.

 Even under the covers – there is very little change except for an SMTP change, some FLOW integration and other things that seem to just scratch the surface of change but aren’t that exciting.